esutlie/spikeline_cloud/README.md

 <h3 align="center">spikeline</h3>
   <p align="center">
     Spike sorting pipeline for generating consensus units from neuropixel recordings.
+Much of this repo has been moved to https://github.com/esutlie/data_transfer as part of a holistic post-processing pipeline.
+Please reference that repo.

   </p>
 </div>